potatoboy1999/WebDictionary/README.md

 Make sure both `php` and `composer` commands can be run from the command line.

 ## Installation

+Clone or download the project on your desired directory.

 On your command line, redirect to the project root and run `composer install`